 - Plan for a crisis.
-Who can you count on to check on them any time, day or night?
+Who can you count on to check on your loved one any time, day or night?

 - Keep a list of all the medicines and treatments the patient is getting (include doses and schedules), and update it regularly.

-- Set up a Web site that lets people sign up for different jobs or tasks.
-(See Lotsa Helping Hands and CaringBridge Web sites in the “To learn more” section.)
-Then you can keep an eye on what is needed and what is being done.
+- Set up a website that lets people sign up for different jobs or tasks.
+(See Lotsa Helping Hands and CaringBridge websites in the “To learn more” section.)
+Then you can keep an eye on what’s needed and what’s being done.